Official language: Timor-Leste

-According to the constitution of Timor-Leste, Tetum and Portuguese are the official languages of the country, and every official document must be published in both languages, Indonesian and English hold "working language" status in the country.
+According to the constitution of Timor-Leste, Tetum and Portuguese are the official languages of the country, and every official document must be published in both languages; Indonesian and English hold "working language" status in the country.

 Ukraine

 The official language of Ukraine is Ukrainian.
-The status of Russian as a regional language has caused significant political controversy.

 United Kingdom

 The de facto official language of the United Kingdom is English.
 In Wales, the Welsh language, spoken by approximately 20% of the population, has de jure official status, alongside English.

 United States

-English is the de facto national language of the United States.
-While there is no official language at the federal level, 32 of the 50 U.S. states and all five inhabited U.S. territories have designated English as one, or the only, official language, while courts have found that residents in the 50 states do not have a right to government services in their preferred language.
+English is the predominant language of the United States.
+While the U.S. has no de jure official language as no legislation has been passed to recognize English as the nation's official language, Executive Order 14224 of 2025 declares English official.
+Most states have passed legislation to designate English as their official language; 32 of the 50 U.S. states and all five inhabited U.S. territories have designated English as one, or the only, official language, while courts have found that residents in the 50 states do not have a right to government services in their preferred language.
 Public debate in the last few decades has focused on whether Spanish should be recognized by the government, or whether all business should be done in English.

 California allows people to take their driving test in the following 32 languages: Amharic, Arabic, Armenian, Chinese, Croatian, English, French, German, Greek, Hebrew, Hindi, Hmong, Hungarian, Indonesian, Italian, Japanese, Khmer, Korean, Laotian, Persian, Polish, Portuguese, Punjabi, Romanian, Russian, Samoan, Spanish, Tagalog/Filipino, Thai, Tongan, Turkish, and Vietnamese.

 New York state provides voter-registration forms in the following five languages: Bengali, Chinese, English, Korean and Spanish.
 The same languages are also on ballot papers in certain parts of the state (namely, New York City).

-The pro-English-only website U.S. English sees a multilingual government as one in which its "services actually encourage the growth of linguistic enclaves...[and] contributes to racial and ethnic conflicts".
-Opponents of an official language policy in the United States argue that it would hamper "the government's ability to reach out, communicate, and warn people in the event of a natural or man-made disaster such as a hurricane, pandemic, or...another terrorist attack".
+Opponents of an official English language policy in the United States argue that it would hamper "the government's ability to reach out, communicate, and warn people in the event of a natural or man-made disaster such as a hurricane, pandemic, or...another terrorist attack".
 Professor of politics Alan Patten argues that disengagement (officially ignoring the issue) works well in religious issues but that it is not possible with language issues because it must offer public services in some language.
-Even if it makes a conscious effort not to establish an official language, a de facto official language, or the "national language", will nevertheless emerge.